limited to 3 years, full time, with possibility for extension

 - Assistance with teaching

-- Master’s degree (or equivalent) in Computer Science or related disciplines
+- Master’s degree (or equivalent) and PhD degree (only for PostDocs) in Computer Science or related disciplines

 - Strong interest in IT security and/or networking and distributed systems